Nextiva / Blog / Customer Experience

 Financial Services4.7

 Of course, your business may already be performing at a lower AHT.
-Does this mean you should make an effort to lengthen your handle time?
+Does this mean you should make an effort to lengthen the time for calls handled?

-You can only determine a good figure in conjunction with NPS and CSAT scores.
+You can only determine a good figure in conjunction with Net Promoter Score (NPS) and Customer Satisfaction score (CSAT).
 NPS measures how willing your customer is to recommend your product or service.
 CSAT measures how satisfied your customer is with your product or service.

 Once you’ve got your AHT metrics and customer feedback, decide whether you’re spending too much time with customers.